kinecosystem/kin-sdk-unity/README.md

 In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.

+Note: if you plaon on doing any native iOS developement on the plugin, there are some changes that need to be made to the KinSDK, KinUtil and Sodium Xcode projects.
+They all need to have bitcode enabled and "build active achitectures only" set to no so that you can get debug symobols.

 ## Get Started